Lara Cosima Henckel von Donnersmarck: Career

+Personal life

 In November 2023, Henckel von Donnersmarck was presented to society at Le Bal des débutantes in Paris.
 For the occasion, she was dressed in a gown by Jean Paul Gaultier and the Couteulx floral diamond tiara designed by Guillot, made from the jewelry collection of Baron Jacques-Jean Le Couteulx and Baroness Geneviève-Sophie Le Couteulx.
 She was selected to open the ball, dancing a waltz with her father.
-She was officially escorted by Archduke Károly Konstantin von Habsburg, son of Archduke Georg von Habsburg and Duchess Eilika zu Oldenburg.
+She was officially escorted by Archduke Károly Konstantin von Habsburg, the son of Archduke Georg von Habsburg and Duchess Eilika of Oldenburg.
 The ball raised funds for the Necker-Enfants Malades Hospital and the World Central Kitchen.